 She has been instructed in a number of Serious Fraud Office investigations, including as disclosure counsel in a multi-handed multimillion-pound conspiracy to defraud investigation and as legal professional privilege counsel, jointly selected and instructed by Rolls-Royce, in an international bribery investigation.

-Georgina has significant experience acting in sensitive and complex public inquiries, where there is a great deal of public scrutiny, having been instructed as a “junior junior” in the Grenfell Tower Inquiry and for a key core participant in the Undercover Policing Inquiry.
+Georgina has significant experience acting in sensitive and complex public inquiries, where there is a great deal of public scrutiny, having been instructed as junior junior in the Grenfell Tower Inquiry, as junior counsel for a key core participant in the Undercover Policing Inquiry and as senior junior counsel to the UK Covid-19 Inquiry.
 She is experienced in advising on high-profile and voluminous disclosure and redaction exercises, including concerning sensitive and secret documents.
 Georgina is fully trained in the disclosure software Relativity and Autonomy.

 Georgina is instructed in parole board and adjudication hearings.
 She has assisted on various advisory projects internationally, including advising on a multimillion-pound breach of contract case in Gibraltar; advising the Gibraltarian government on the investigation of child abuse allegations and providing guidance for use in the training of police officers, social workers and lawyers; and advising on plea, evidence and sentence for a high-profile false accounting case in Gibraltar.